coq/coq/CONTRIBUTING.md

   allow the use of `git bisect` in the future.
 It should be possible to build every commit, and in principle even the test-suite should pass on every commit (but this isn't tested in CI because it would take too long).
-A good way to test this is to use `git rebase master --exec "make check"`.
+A good way to test this locally is to use `git rebase master --exec "make check"`.
 - **No tabs or end-of-line spaces on updated lines**.
 We are trying to get rid of all tabs and all end-of-line spaces from the code base (except in some very special files that need them).
 This checks not